comparchsa/comparchchat.github.io/README.md

 # A Thank You to PLTea

-ArchChat is using this modified Jekyll GitHub page source code provided by Rachit & the gang at [PLTea](https://github.com/pltea/pltea.github.io).
+ArchChat is using this modified Jekyll & GitHub Page source code provided by Rachit & the gang at [PLTea](https://github.com/pltea/pltea.github.io).
 This will help us get the site running quickly, because thankfully we don't need much.
 Thanks once again, Rachit et al.

+Elba

 ==================================================================================